 - collecting all wastepaper for recycling or reuse.

-- changing to paper made from recycled fibre whenever possible.
+- changing to paper made from recycled fiber whenever possible.

 - changing to paper made without a chlorine finish whenever possible.

-- selecting papers with fibres from responsibly managed sources whenever possible.
+- selecting papers with fibers from responsibly managed sources whenever possible.

 - purchasing papers from environmentally committed and transparent manufacturers whenever possible.

 We believe that diversity breeds creativity and that sentiment is reflected in our team.
 Our company founders are first-generation immigrants to Canada, coming here as refugees.
 This experience has helped inform our staffing mandate, whereby inclusion and acceptance is at the core of our workforce.